 The table below provides summary statistics and salary benchmarking for jobs requiring PHPUnit skills.
-It covers vacancies from the 6 months leading up to 19 September 2025, with comparisons to the same periods in the previous two years.
+It covers permanent job vacancies from the 6 months leading up to 23 November 2025, with comparisons to the same periods in the previous two years.

 PHPUnit falls under the Development Applications category.
 For comparison with the information above, the following table provides summary statistics for all permanent job vacancies requiring development application skills.